woutdp/geoquest/README.md

 ## Contributing

 The code at the moment is still a bit messy, especially the code for handling different 'game modes'.
 Feel free to refactor, fix or add features.

+### Contributing Translations

+Translations can be added, corrected in the `src/lib/translations` folder.
+When adding a new language, add the corresponding language identifier in `index.ts` in `availableLocales`.
+After that, all that is left is to add the translation files in a folder with the same identifier.
+You can base model these according to the structure in the english files